 - Multiple customization options can be confusing.

-Clarizen is an online project management tool that helps users break free from the constraints of email through the use of a central platform for project and workflow management.
+Clarizen is an online project management solution that helps users break free from the constraints of email through the use of a central platform for project and workflow management.
 This way, users can sift through old emails and mundane information and get into the work that really matters.

-Clarizen is designed for larger organizations as an enterprise project management tool, but it is straightforward to use.
+Clarizen is designed for larger organizations as an enterprise project management software, but it is straightforward to use.
 It has all the features needed in a standard project management tool.
 However, it is pretty expensive, starting from $45 per month per person with a 30-day free trial option.

 - Users can set up quickly.